atharvacc/c2GAN/README.md

 ![liver_whole_slide](images/logo.png)

+Our work is based on Cycle-consistent generative adversarial networks (**CycleGAN**) [[paper]](http://openaccess.thecvf.com/content_iccv_2017/html/Zhu_Unpaired_Image-To-Image_Translation_ICCV_2017_paper.html), which makes unsupervised training of CNNs possible.

-Cycle-consistent generative adversarial networks (**CycleGAN**), as one of the most enlightening and startling strategy for neural network training, promises to provide an unsupervised learning method for deep-learning-based computational microscopy.
-By imposing addition structural constraint, CCGAN can complete pixel-wise regression tasks including image restoration,  whole-slide histopathological coloration, and virtual cell staining *etc.*.
+To correct biased mapping in the transformation of micrographs and provide an robost unsupervised learning method for deep-learning-based computational microscopy.
+We propose  constrained CycleGAN (**CCGAN**).
+By imposing addition **structural constraint**, CCGAN can complete pixel-wise regression tasks including image restoration,  whole-slide histopathological coloration, and virtual cell staining *etc.*.

-CCGAN needs no pre-aligned training pairs.
+Most amazingly, CCGAN needs no pre-aligned training pairs.
 The laborious work of image acquisition, labeling, and registration can be spared.
-We release our source code here and hope that our work can be reproduced and offer new possibilities for unsupervised image-to-image transformation the field of microscopy.
-For more information and technical support please follow the update
+We release our source code here and hope that our work can be reproducible and offer new possibilities for unsupervised image-to-image transformation in the field of microscopy.
+For more information and technical support please follow our update.

-For more information please follow [this link][media.au.tsinghua.edu.cn].
+More details please refer to the published paper. [[paper]](https://www.osapublishing.org/optica/home.cfm)

 ## CCGAN model

-A python code for CCGAN (constrainted cycleGAN) aims at addressing problems during the imaging procedure of microscopy.
+A python code for CCGAN aims at addressing problems during the imaging procedure of microscopy.

 You can find the cycleGAN paper [here][https://arxiv.org/abs/1703.10593].
 Next we will mentor you step by step how to implement our computational model.